webarkio/wp_qoob/README.txt

 == Description ==

+It is the easiest and the fastest website builder for WordPress.
+No need for coding skills.
+It is a perfect solution, that save you from any prior design and let you handle it without hiring a professional.
+Just upload your content and get a working cross-platform website, fully adjusted to all devices available on the market.
+Our [qoob.it](http://qoob.it/) website was built with the help of "qoob" plugin.

 = Advantages of Qoob =

 *   The **visual editor** allows users quickly and easily create, edit, and format your page content.
 The editing interface will always reflect how your project will look for users, with no page reloads, no extra bars or wait time.